New

 Sass (also known as scss) is a popular CSS preprocessor that allows developers to write more maintainable and reusable stylesheets.
 This recipe shows you how to get the most out of Sass in Storybook.

-Some configurations of Storybook already come pre-configured to support Sass.
-If your project meets the following, you're likely ready to go.
+Some Storybook configurations are pre-configured to support Sass.
+If your project meets any of the following criteria, you can skip to the next step.

 If you have any global styles you would like to expose for your stories, you can now import them into your preview.js file: